-First and foremost, if you want to sell alcohol in the UK you need to make sure that you are properly licensed to do so.
-This is vitally important, as the penalties your business can face for serving alcohol without the appropriate licence can be severe – and may even result in imprisonment.
+First and foremost, if you want to sell alcohol in the UK, you need to make sure that you have all the necessary licences.
+This is vitally important, as the penalties your business can face for serving alcohol without the appropriate licences can be severe – and may even result in imprisonment.

 If your business is a pub, restaurant, café or similar and would like to sell alcohol, you will need to apply for a valid Premises Licence.

 You will also need to appoint a relevant person as a ‘designated premises supervisor’ – and this person will need to have a Personal Licence, too.
 It will be this person’s responsibility to ‘authorise’ any other employees within your business to sell alcohol.

 When you apply for a Premises Licence you will indicate which days and hours you would like your premises to be ‘licenced’ to sell alcohol.
 The local council will then look at your application and the hours desired, and consider if any conditions need to be imposed to avoid any nuisance or health and safety issues.
 If you sell the business or restore it at a later date you may need to apply for the licence to be transferred.

 It doesn’t just stop at obtaining the licences, either.
 You will also need to consider planning permission, lease restrictions and issues such as whether you are allowed to play music.

 You need to check that your lease does not restrict the sale of alcohol use on the premises and that you have the appropriate planning permission in place to do what you want to do.